alanspace/salary_proj/README.md

 # salary_proj

-This is a project to statisically analyze the data collected from glassdoor via web scraper method with the ide spyder.
-The aim of the repository to investigate and predict the data scientist salary.
-Added to it, it can also accelerate my job hunting.
+* This is a project to statisically analyze the data collected from glassdoor via web scraper method with the ide spyder.
+* The aim of the repository to investigate and predict the data scientist salary.
+So data scientist can negotiate their monthly income with the potential employers.
+* Added to it, it can also accelerate my job hunting.

 I got the code from this Githuber: https://github.com/arapfaik/scraping-glassdoor-selenium/blob/master/glassdoor%20scraping.ipynb